 - Martin is a child of Marilyn: If Martin is the child of Marilyn, then Marilyn cannot be the child of Martin.

-If we use the same example as above, but instead define the relation results in being an asymmetric one, the interpretation is as follows.
-You do not infer that nice weather is related to you being a happy person, or that you being a happy person has any effect on the weather.
+If we use the same example as above, but instead define the relation results in being an asymmetric one, then you do not infer that nice weather is necessarily related to you being a happy person, or that you being a happy person has any effect on the weather.
 The later would be the case if you used a symmetric relation.

 The relations in the following example are defined as asymmetric relations: Supportive environment motivates learning & development results in higher job satisfaction.
 This does not imply that a supportive environment results in higher job satisfaction.